axmty/ConwayWPF/README.md

 <br/>

 <img src="https://ametgy.github.io/page/conway.png" />
-This is a graphic Conway's Game of Life implementation.
+This is a graphic Conway's Game of Life implementation in WPF.

 ## Technologies
 * .NET Core 3